Ty Franck: The Expanse

 The first book, Leviathan Wakes, was published in June 2011 by Orbit, Abraham's publishing house for his fantasy series The Dagger and the Coin.
 The novel was nominated for the Hugo Award in 2012 and received acclaim from the science fiction community.
 A prequel short story titled "The Butcher of Anderson Station" was published in October 2011 and provides background to one of the secondary characters of Leviathan Wakes, Colonel Fred Johnson.

 Its sequel, Caliban's War, was published in June 2012.
 The novel expanded the number of point of view characters from two to four, which according to Abraham, allowed for more freedom to explore the characters' situations.
 The novel was followed by a novella, Gods of Risk, published in September 2012.
 The story takes place between the second and third books of the series, and is set in the same time period as the main novels but follows a separate story-line.
 A second prequel short story, "Drive", was published in the anthology Edge of Infinity in November 2012, set decades before the first novel.

 The third book, Abaddon's Gate, was released in June 2013, and won the Locus Award for Best Science Fiction Novel.
 A second prequel novella, The Churn, was published in April 2014 and features the main series character Amos Burton.

 The fourth book, Cibola Burn, was published in June 2014, the first novel in the series to be released in hardcover.
 The fifth book, Nemesis Games, was released in June 2015, and was praised by Andrew Liptak of io9 as "Corey's Empire Strikes Back."
 It was followed by the novella The Vital Abyss in October 2015.

 The sixth book, Babylon's Ashes, was released in December 2016; and the seventh, Persepolis Rising, in December 2017.
 The eighth is Tiamat's Wrath (2019) and the series final Leviathan Falls (2021).

 In November 2024, it was announced that a production company Expanding Universe co-founded by Franck with Daniel Abraham, Breck Eisner and Naren Shankar has a development deal with Amazon MGM Studios, with their first project, a television adaptation of The Captive's War trilogy, being co-written and co-executive produced by Franck.

 Published works

 The Expanse series

-The Expanse space opera novels are written by Abraham and Ty Franck under the joint pseudonym James S. A. Corey.
+The Expanse space opera novels and novellas are written by Abraham and Ty Franck under the joint pseudonym James S. A. Corey.